 Along with the water guns, the arrival of floral shirts in stores heralds the coming of Songkran.

 From banks to restaurants to grocery stores, Thais swap out uniforms for the colorful shirts to celebrate the coming of the hot season and the Thai New Year.
-But this year, political strife in Bangkok has at least one shirt vendor saying sales aren’t as rosy as last year.
+And, this year, a bit of a price war has broken out, with even mobile phone vendors hawking flower shirts at rates forcing larger retailers to stage sales.